akf0676/packet-react/Chapter_04/README.md

 ##Getting Started with Forms
 Forms behave differentl in React.
 Form comonents are mutated when the user interacts with them.
 You must take care that we are managing interactions properly.
+Input - Examples can be see within CH04-ScratchPad.html

+##Bookstore
+###Task 1 - Getting Started
+Build a form wizard, modeling all the steps that the user will take while using the online bookstore.
+- We will start with a form, where the user selects the book that they want to buy
+- In the next step, the user will enter the information related to the billing and shipping address
+- After this, the user needs to choose a delivery mechanism
+- In the end, the user will confirm the transaction and place the order

+This will be 4 forms, but controlled by a single parent.
+The parent will keep a track of the state that the user is in and will render a for this step.
+####Parent Child relationship - Communicating with the parent component.
+The easiest way for a child to communicate with the parent is via props.
+Eventhough, props are generally the attributes or properties that are sent to a child.
+In order for a child to communicate with the parent using props we will need to use the   {} syntax.
+You can pass any valid expression as a prop.
+You can pass a function callback as prop to a child component.
+A child can call it to update the state of the parent.